 Theatrical work requires the exaggeration of movements while still maintaining the ability to communicate the characters emotions as well as their actions.
-Many people often suggest that the realization of becoming a true thespian will be on the stage.
-Where their craft is unvarnished, pure,and transparent without much compensation besides the value received from exhibiting ones own interpretation and expression.
+Many people often suggest that the realization of becoming a true thespian will be on the stage and not the contrived screens.
+An organic place where their craft is unvarnished, pure,and transparent without much compensation besides the value received from exhibiting one’s own interpretation and expression.
 At Night We Walk In Circles revels in the thrill of the stage and illustrates how at the best of times life can imitate art and at the worst of times art can imitate life.
 While reading this book I couldn’t help but reminded of Natalie Portman’s portrayal of Nina Sayers in Black Swan.
-The similarity does not deal with the reality of being lost in a character, rather the psychological manipulation acting can have on blurring the lines between the theatrical stage and life’s stage.
+The similarity does not deal with the reality of being lost in a character, rather the psychological manipulation that acting can have on blurring the lines between the theatrical stage and life’s stage.

 “That morning, he was afraid of becoming old, and it was a very specific kind of old age he feared, one which had nothing to do with the number of years since your birth.
 He feared the premature old age of missed opportunities.”